otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-And the server responds with a success message:
+And the server responds with a "Success" message:

-// TODO: Should this message also have instance tags?

 ```
   <message
       from='prekey.xmpp.org'
       id='0kdytsmslkd'
       to='alice@xmpp.org/notebook'>
-    <body>?OTRP OK</body>
+    <body>?OTRPEF...</body> // TODO: check the type
   </message>
 ```

-### Obtaining information about your prekeys from the service
+### Obtaining information about prekey messages from the service

 An entity authenticates to the service through a DAKE.
 DAKE messages are send
 in "message" stanzas.